cirocosta/local-aws-prom/README.txt

     DEPENDENCIES

-        Vagrant:    to create a set of Ubuntu Zesty (17.04) VMs;
+        Vagrant:    to create a set of Ubuntu Artful (17.10) VMs;
         Docker:     to run prometheus (not all that necessary though - can be replaced by prometheus binary).

     USAGE